apache/cassandra-java-driver/driver-core/Upgrade_guide_to_2.0.rst

    publicly: a resultSetFuture is always set by the driver itself and should not be set manually.

-10. The deprecated since 1.0.2 Host.HealtMonitor class has been removed.
+10. The deprecated since 1.0.2 Host.HealthMonitor class has been removed.
 You will now need to use Host#isUp and Cluster#register if you were using that class.